“Why Mobile App Startups Fail? As compelling as your own inner doubts might be, we believe otherwise.”

 You had a dream of building your own, fully-functional and armed with unique features mobile or web project.
 Everything seemed to start flawlessly: you’ve found a team, you’ve brainstormed and analyzed all of the business opportunities possible, you had many stages and development iterations to pass - and finally, you have your fertile product, polished and already on-the-go.
 But somehow magic doesn’t work - users don’t seem to be queuing up on the access to your app, leaving you half-depressed and half-confused.
 Why do mobile apps fail?

 As the percentage of apps fail rises, doubt doesn’t take long to crawl it’s way in, and soon you find yourself wondering - is this the content I have created to blame for the user's’ absence?
-You spend days in solitude, sipping some hot beverage and striking through the parts of your business plan, guessing what you have missed and why your mobile apps fail.
+You spend days in solitude, sipping some hot beverage and striking through the parts of your business plan for app development, guessing what you have missed and why your mobile apps fail.

 As compelling as your own inner doubts might be, we believe otherwise.